exitnode/esm2markdown/README.md

 ## Requirements

-This tool requires Python 3 and lxml (https://github.com/lxml/lxml).
+This tool requires the following:
+* Python 3
+* lxml
+* networkx
+* pydot

-On Debian you can install it with "sudo apt-get install python3-lxml"
+On Debian you can install the dependencies with "sudo apt-get install python3-lxml python3-networkxi python3-pydot"

 ## Usage